Peggy Guggenheim Museum

 The Peggy Guggenheim Collection in Venice is the second most visited museum in Venice after the Doge's Palace.
 It is undoubtedly one of the most important Italian museums of European and American art.

-It is located on the Grand Canal, at Palazzo Venier dei Leoni, an unfinished building started in 1748.
-In addition to Peggy Guggenheim's prestigious personal collection, who lived in the palace, you can appreciate the collections of Gianni Mattioli, the temporary exhibitions, and the beautiful Nasher Sculpture Garden.
+The museum is located on the Grand Canal, at Palazzo Venier dei Leoni, an unfinished building that was started in 1748.
+As well as Peggy Guggenheim's prestigious personal collection - she actually lived in the palace - you can enjoy Gianni Mattioli collection, temporary exhibitions and the beautiful Nasher Sculpture Garden.

-In the mid-1900s, Guggenheim toured Europe with her collection and in 1951 exhibited it in Venice.
-During those years, the collection grew significantly and was in demand worldwide.
+In the mid-1900s, Peggy Guggenheim toured Europe with her art collection, exhibiting it in Venice in 1951.
+During those years, the collection grew significantly and became in demand worldwide.

-In 1969, she exhibited at the Solomon R. Guggenheim Museum in New York, owned by her uncle, after which she decided to donate Palazzo Venier dei Leoni with all its works to the foundation that manages the American museum.
+In 1969, she exhibited at the Solomon R. Guggenheim Museum in New York, which was owned by her uncle.
+After this exhibition, she decided to donate Palazzo Venier dei Leoni, along with all its artwork, to the foundation that managed the American museum.

-Since 1979, the year Guggenheim passed away, the Guggenheim Foundation decided to transform Peggy's residence (Palazzo Venier dei Leoni) into one of the world's major modern art museums.
+Since her death in 1979, the Guggenheim Foundation has transformed Peggy's residence (Palazzo Venier dei Leoni) into one of the world's leading modern art museums.

-Recently, the museum has also been enriched with the prestigious Hannelore and Rudolph Schulhof Collection, who donated 83 works by important contemporary artists such as Andy Warhol, Lucio Fontana, Sol LeWitt, Cy Twombly, Alberto Burri, Anish Kapoor, Claes Oldenburg, Alexander Calder, Jasper Johns to the Guggenheim collection.
+The museum has recently been enriched by the prestigious Hannelore and Rudolph Schulhof Collection.
+The Schulhofs donated 83 works by renowned contemporary artists including Andy Warhol, Lucio Fontana, Sol LeWitt, Cy Twombly, Alberto Burri, Anish Kapoor, Claes Oldenburg, Alexander Calder and Jasper Johns, to the Guggenheim collection.